-In the third quarter of 2004, two additional questions were added to the National Health Interview Survey insurance section to reduce potential errors in reporting Medicare and Medicaid status.
+1 In the third quarter of 2004, two additional questions were added to the National Health Interview Survey insurance section to reduce potential errors in reporting Medicare and Medicaid status.
 Persons aged 65 and over not reporting Medicare coverage were asked explicitly about Medicare coverage, and persons under age 65 with no reported coverage were asked explicitly about Medicaid coverage.
 Depending on responses to these two questions, respondents may have been reclassified.
 Estimates of uninsurance for 2004 are calculated both without the additional information from these new questions (noted as Method 1) and with the responses to these new questions (noted as Method 2).
 Beginning in 2005, all estimates are reported using Method 2.
-See Technical Notes for additional information.
+See Technical Notes for additional information

 NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care. • The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
 For comparability, the estimates for all years were created using these same procedures.
-The resulting estimates of persons without health insurance coverage are generally 0.1-0.3 percentage point lower than those based on the editing procedures used for the final data files.
-Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage point. • In Table 1.1a, the number of uninsured persons with unknown coverage.
-The age-specific numbers of uninsured may not add to their respective totals due to rounding. • In Table 1.1b, age-adjusted estimates for persons under age 65 for this Healthy People 2020 Leading Health Indicator are adjusted using the projected 2000 U.S. population as the standard population and using three age groups: under 18, 18-44, and 45-64. • The analyses excluded persons with unknown health insurance status (about 1% of respondents each year). • See Technical Notes for more details.
+The resulting estimates of persons without health insurance coverage are generally 0.1-0.3 percentage points lower than those based on the editing procedures used for the final data files. • In Table 1.1a, the number of uninsured persons was calculated as the percentage of uninsured persons multiplied by the total weighted population, including persons with unknown coverage.
+The agespecific numbers of uninsured may not add to their respective totals due to rounding. • In Table 1.1b, age-adjusted estimates for persons under age 65 for this Healthy People 2020 Leading Health Indicator are adjusted using the projected 2000 U.S. population as the standard population and using three age groups: under 18, 18-44, and 45-64. • The analyses excluded persons with unknown health insurance status (about 1% of respondents each year). • See Technical Notes for more details.

 Table 1.2a.
-Percentage of persons under age 65 with public health plan coverage, by age group: United States, 1997-March 2012
+Percentage of persons under age 65 with public health plan coverage, by age group: United States, 1997-September 2012